 Investments.
-These are short term deposit held with banks which are classified as loans and receivables under IFRS 9.
+These are short term deposits held with banks which are classified as loans and receivables under IAS 39.

 Financial instruments: Financial liabilities:

 The HCPC classifies its financial liabilities as follows.

 Trade and other payables.
 These are recognised at invoice value and arise principally from the receipt of goods and services.